TSKangetsu/RPiSingleAPM/README.md

 SingleFlight is linux-userland C++ flight controller, without any external micro-controller

-This project differs from Betaflight and inav in that it focuses on running controller in ARM-Linux, and suit for indoor navigation.
-And it's not a fork.
-Using LGPL , easy for business<br/>
+This project differs from Betaflight and inav in that it focuses on running controller in ARM-Linux, and suit for indoor navigation. <br/>

+Warnning: This project is GPL3.0! <br/>

 #
 - GetStarted